Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 Table of Contents

-pink salt recipe with baking soda and lemon on tray
+pink salt recipe with baking soda and lemon variation on tray

 Add a citrus twist when you need a boost